FilipDominec/python-meep-utils/README.md

    * oblique-wave fabry-pérot resonances, comparison with analytic solution
    * resonances in cylinder cavity, application of harminv and comparison with analytic
    * modeling spontaneous parametric down-conversion
+- [ ] check what functionality is available on Windows (could add the procedure to compile python-meep for Win)
+   * probably no run_bash call will work - slice export will fail on Windows?